 A Word from our Director – Dr. Marc Canner

-As servants of Christ, our journey into the language of the people God is calling us to is directly linked with our entry into their culture, their world and their trust.
-It is the deepest desire of true cross-cultural servants to adapt in such a way as to promote trust in their new culture and have the greatest impact on the lives of those entrusted to them.
-Learning to communicate is the bedrock and key to gaining this trust.
-However, depending on the approach that is taken, the effort to learn a second (or foreign) language can either be one of the most rewarding adventures in life, or an experience fraught with frustration and even depression.
+Our journey into the language of the people God is calling us to is directly linked with our entry into their culture, their world and their trust.
+It is extremely difficult to impact your “new people” without such trust, and learning to communicate is the bedrock for gaining this trust.
+Depending on the approach that is taken, however, the effort to learn a second language and adapting to the culture can either be one of the most rewarding adventures in life, or an experience fraught with frustration and even depression.

 Language programs at ISLC take into account the principles and strategies demonstrated in Second Language Acquisition (SLA) research to be most effective for acquiring native-like proficiency in a new language.
 It is time for those serving cross-culturally to move beyond the mere fluency (ability to speak with native-like speed) that is developed with some approaches, and acquire true native-like proficiency, including fluency, accuracy, and good pronunciation.

 We now know that the best approaches take into account both the target language and the individual’s learner profile so that all resources can be brought to bear to enable the development of true proficiency.
 ISLC endeavors to provide every learner with his or her learning profile.
 Our training emphasizes the ability to communicate fluently and accurately.
 Our instructors serve our students compassionately, and all our teachers excel in applying the most effective learning principles and methods to the learning experience.

 Our Bottom Line